 - We are collaborating with Inhealthcare to apply digital technology to care pathways to enable self-care and self-management.
 Importantly, this enables the patient to stay at home (they are provided with any equipment/teaching as required) and take their own measurements, send these simply to their clinical team and receive instructions back.

-- This is achieved by the patient choosing the method they are comfortable using e.g. by phone, app, text, email for example.
+- This is achieved by the patient choosing the method they are comfortable using for example, by phone, app, text, email for example.
 The clinician can interpret the results and the information can go straight into the patient record as appropriate.
-For most patients they can safely avoid having to make trips to hospital, they learn more about their condition and what ‘normal’ is and they have much more freedom because they can be anywhere (e.g. abroad on holiday) when they send their results through.
+For most patients they can safely avoid having to make trips to hospital, they learn more about their condition and what ‘normal’ is and they have much more freedom because they can be anywhere (for example abroad on holiday) when they send their results through.

 - This frees up staff time to concentrate on ‘sicker patients’ who need longer time in clinic.
 It has been popular with those making use of this service so far as they are still connected into their clinical team.

 - Access the Digital Enablement slides from the stakeholder event [pdf document]

-- We also hope to be able to bring telecare data (e.g. from supported housing for the elderly) together with telehealth data to support maintaining people in their own homes where possible.
+- We also hope to be able to bring telecare data (for example from supported housing for the elderly) together with telehealth data to support maintaining people in their own homes where possible.
 Links to local care homes are already proving a really popular service with these providers who value the more direct support from clinical teams.

 We will also be working with FUSE, the Centre for Translational Research in Public Health, to begin to scope how we can evaluate this programme.
 Access the evaluation slides from the stakeholder event [pdf document].

 How can YOU play a part?